perform. create. explore.

 What performance opportunities are available?

-Each Mainstage season includes three dance concerts, one featuring choreography by guest artists and resident faculty, and the other two showcasing the work of advanced dance composition students.
+Each Mainstage season includes three dance concerts, one featuring choreography by guest artists and resident faculty, and the other two showcasing the work of advanced dance composition students — in addition to two or more Gallery Performances that showcase student choreography.
 The Mainstage season also features musical theatre productions with major dance components and frequent experimental dance-theatre collaborations.

 Additionally, there is a series of informal dance concerts of student-choreographed works each semester, three touring ensembles, and several student dance groups.